 - Next, call to mind someone you don’t know well but might see in the course of your day – a store clerk or a neighbor.
 Connect again with the sensations of your breathing in your chest and silently extend the phrases to them: “May you be happy.
 May you be healthy.
 May you be safe.
 May you be peaceful and at ease.”

 On My Mind

 The documentary the Biggest Little Farm (now available on DVD and streaming) is worth watching for multiple reasons – for the eyeful of bucolic scenery, for the harkening back to a simpler way of life and for the meaningful lessons on ecology and sustainability.
 The film’s also worth watching for the subtle life lessons it offers.
-All of which remind me of the value practicing mindfulness and, in particular, the value of the attentional stance of observation.
+All of which remind me of the value of practicing mindfulness and, in particular, the value of the attentional stance of observation.

-Often, for example, when we’re confronted with a problem we forget to simply observe and allow our understanding of the problem to unfold.
+Often, for example, when we’re confronted with a problem we forget to simply observe and allow our understanding of the obstacle to unfold.
 Instead, we go into reactionary solution mode.
 Sometimes this yields results.
 Other times it makes the problem worse.

 As farmer John Chester encountered one problem after another bringing his vision of Apricot Lane Farms into being he adopted a different strategy: Step back and observe.
-It’s inspiring to see the elegant solutions he arrives using his hard-won strategy.
+It’s inspiring to see the elegant solutions he arrives at using his hard-won strategy.
 So much so I’ve boiled it down to a formula: Problem + Observation = Creativity.